bpptkg/chart-studio-legacy/README.md

 On production environment, we deploy the app using `/chart-studio/` public path.
 You can change this setting by adding `VUE_APP_PUBLIC_PATH` in your `.env.production.local` file.
-You have to also add the following to the Nginx
+You have to also adjust default Nginx configuration if you set it to the different public path:
-configuration:

     location /chart-studio {
         alias /path/to/chart-studio/dist/;